ROCm/HIP/docs/understand/programming_model.rst

 GPUs with a few CUs, embedded in APUs, to large GPUs designed for data centers with hundreds of CUs.
 Figure :ref:`rdna3_cu` and :ref:`cdna3_cu` show examples of such compute units.
 For additional architecture details, see :ref:`hardware_implementation`.

-..
-RJH>> I believe RDNA is on Radeon Graphic cards, and CDNA is on instinct data center accelerators.
-Do we want to add this distinction here?

 .. _rdna3_cu: